CSESS/constitution/README.md

 #### 7.4.3.
 Restriction
 No candidate shall be nominated in the Election for more than one post in any nominated cabinet of the Society.
 ### 7.5.
 Nomination
-Any cabinet must be nominated by at least one Full Member, and be seconded by
+Any cabinet shall be nominated by at least one Full Member, and be seconded by
 - At least another five Full Members or General Members, excluding the candidates themselves;
-- One representative of the Postgraduate students; and
+- One representative of the postgraduate students; and
-- One adviser (A representative of faculty).
+- One adviser (a representative of faculty).
 #### 7.5.1.
 Schedule
-If there is no nomination of a full cabinet after the deadline of the nominating period, nominations of incomplete cabinets will be considered within the following week.
+If there is no nomination of a full cabinet after the deadline of the nominating period, nominations of incomplete cabinets shall then be considered within the following week.
 #### 7.5.2.
 Composition
-An incomplete cabinet must be composed of at least six Committee Members, including a President, an Internal Vice-President, an External Vice-President, an Internal Secretary, an External Secretary, and a Financial Secretary.
+An incomplete cabinet shall be composed of at least six Committee Members, including a President, an Internal Vice-President, an External Vice-President, an Internal Secretary, an External Secretary, and a Financial Secretary.
-If there is no nomination at all, the Annual General Meeting will resolve this matter.
+If there is no nomination at all, the Annual General Meeting shall resolve this matter.
 ### 7.6.
 Voting
-Voting will be held at Week 1–4 of the Spring Semester, within 7 clear days after the end of the promotion period.
-Notice of Voting will be posted on School of Engineering notice areas at least 7 clear days beforehand.
+Voting shall be held at Week 1–4 of the Spring Semester, within 7 clear days after the end of the promotion period.
+Notice of Voting shall be posted on School of Engineering notice areas at least 7 clear days beforehand.
 #### 7.6.1.
 Eligibility
-Only Full Members of the Society will have the right to vote.
-Voting will be conducted through general polling in straight and in accordance with the regulations of General Polling.
+Only Full Members of the Society shall have the right to vote.
+Voting shall be conducted through General Polling in straight and in accordance with the regulations of General Polling.
 #### 7.6.2.
 Validity
-The result of the Polling will be valid if the number of votes is not less than twenty-five percent of the population of Full Members of the Society.
+The result of the Polling is valid provided that the number of votes is not less than twenty-five percent of the population of Full Members of the Society.
 #### 7.6.3.
 Success
-The cabinet will be successful upon
+The cabinet is successful upon
-- If there is only one cabinet running for the Election, the cabinet will be successful upon receiving a simple majority of confidence over non-confidence votes; or
+- If there is only one cabinet running for the Election, the cabinet is successful upon receiving a simple majority of confidence over non-confidence votes; or
 - If there are two or more cabinets running for the Election, the successful cabinet will be the one receiving the greatest number of votes.
 #### 7.6.4.
 Announcement
-The provisional and official result of the Election will be announced by the Election Board within 24 and 72 hours after the closure of the voting respectively.
+The provisional and official result of the Election shall be announced by the Election Board within 24 and 72 hours after the closure of the voting respectively.
 ### 7.7.
 Re-election
-If the Election fails to generate a new Executive Committee, a re-election will be conducted.
-If the re-election also fails to generate a new Executive Committee, a second re-election will be conducted.
+If the Election fails to generate a new Executive Committee, a re-election shall be conducted.
+If the re-election also fails to generate a new Executive Committee, a second re-election shall be conducted.
-If the second re-election also fails to generate a new Executive Committee, the Extraordinary General Meeting will resolve the matter.
+If the second re-election also fails to generate a new Executive Committee, the Extraordinary General Meeting shall resolve the matter.
 Re-election, if any, shall be held before the post of the following Annual General Meeting.
-The Re-election will follow the rules and regulations of the Election.
+The Re-election shall follow the rules and regulations of the Election.
 ### 7.8.
 Consultation
 The Consultation shall be convened by the President of the Society and shall be held within 1 week once after the Nominated Cabinet is being elected.
 Five percent or twenty (whichever is greater) of Full Members or General Members of the Society shall form a quorum of the Consultation.
 If the quorum has not been met, then the Consultation is failed.